Junior Research Fellow in Anthropology, Merton College, University of Oxford

-My second book, The Face of Peace: Government Pedagogy amidst Disinformation in Colombia (forthcoming, University of Chicago Press), turns from victims of state violence to the state itself.
-Based on embedded ethnographic fieldwork inside the government department charged with negotiating, implementing and communicating the peace agreement to Colombian society, before and after a referendum which narrowly rejected the accord amidst a staunch disinformation campaign, it analyses the culturally liberal tendency of government officials to resort to rational explanations in reaction to emotive campaigning by the accord’s opponents.
+My second book, The Face of Peace: Government Pedagogy amid Disinformation in Colombia (University of Chicago Press, 2022; Spanish translation forthcoming), is about the government officials responsible for peace negotiations, and for communicating a historic peace deal to Colombian society, before and after a polarising referendum.
+Based on unprecedented inside access, it reveals the challenges government officials experienced translating the peace process for public opinion amid an emotive disinformation campaign.
 It offers insight from Colombia into the role of government-society relations in peace processes, and how liberalism responds to so-called ‘post-truth’ politics.